 Serotonin syndrome is an uncommon but potentially fatal condition in which the brain produces too much serotonin.
 Serotonin is a neurotransmitter in your brain that regulates your mood.
 Suppose you use Dayquil with other medications that alter serotonin levels (lithium, antidepressants, certain Parkinson’s disease medications, MAOIs), your risk increases.

-Before starting Dayquil, tell your doctor about all of the prescriptions and over-the-counter treatments you’re taking so they can rule out any interactions.
-A fast heart rate, muscle stiffness or spasms, sweating, fever, and confusion, are signs of too much serotonin.
-If you have any of these symptoms, contact your healthcare practitioner or seek medical attention immediately.
+Before starting Dayquil, tell your doctor about all the prescriptions and over-the-counter treatments you’re taking so they can rule out any interactions.
+For example, a fast heart rate, muscle stiffness or spasms, sweating, fever, and confusion are signs of too much serotonin.
+Contact your healthcare practitioner or seek medical attention immediately if you have any of these symptoms.

 Allergic skin reactions